Susana56/VC/README.md

 # VC

-This is just an exploration assignment to learn the basis of GitHub.
+This is an exploration assignment to learn the basis of GitHub.